MCCLEMENTS v FORD MOTOR COMPANY

 * * *

-The majority acknowledges that the CRA allows for claims by nonemployees, but the majority states that "unless an individual can establish a genuine issue of material fact that an employer affected or controlled the terms, conditions, or privileges of his or her employment, a nonemployee may not bring a claim under the CRA."
-Ante at 172.
-According to the majority, plaintiff cannot bring a claim against defendant because "[p]laintiff was hired, paid, and subject to discipline by AVI [Food Systems].
-AVI placed plaintiff in the Wixom plant and had the sole authority to move her to different cafeterias or even to another plant."
-Ante at 175.
-The majority's application of the statute in this case ignores the specific language of the statute.
+The majority acknowledges that the CRA allows for claims by nonemployees, but the majority states that “unless an individual can establish a genuine issue of material fact that an employer affected or controlled the terms, conditions, or privileges of his or her employment, a nonemployee may not bring a claim under the

-Defendant's supervisor, Bennett, did not merely have the ability or authority to affect a condition of plaintiff's employment, he allegedly did so because plaintiff alleged Bennett's conduct created a sexually hostile work environment at plaintiff's workplace.
-Notably, defendant was the only one who had the authority to control Bennett and, therefore, affect a condition of plaintiff's employment.
-The CRA prohibits sexual harassment by an employer or an employer's agent.
-Bennett was defendant's agent when he allegedly sexually harassed plaintiff.
-Therefore, plaintiff can bring a claim against defendant for sexual harassment under the CRA.[4]
+Defendant‘s supervisor, Bennett, did not merely have the ability or authority to affect a condition of plaintiff‘s employment, he allegedly did so because plaintiff alleged Bennett‘s conduct created a sexually hostile work environment at plaintiff‘s workplace.
+Notably, defendant was the only one who had the authority to control Bennett and, therefore, affect a condition of plaintiff‘s employment.
+The CRA prohibits sexual harassment by an employer or an employer‘s agent.
+Bennett was defendant‘s agent when he allegedly sexually harassed plaintiff.
+Therefore, plaintiff can bring a claim against defendant for sexual harassment under the CRA.4

 III.
 PLAINTIFF CAN BRING A CLAIM AGAINST DEFENDANT FOR NEGLIGENT RETENTION

-As stated by plaintiff's counsel during oral argument, Bennett's conduct, while indeed sexual harassment, was also "classic assault and battery, [a] common law *179 tort."
-Plaintiff's complaint also alleged that Bennett posed a "known danger to women" and "sexually assaulted" plaintiff.
-Plaintiff's claim that Bennett grabbed her and tried to put his tongue in her mouth, as well as Maldonado's claims that Bennett assaulted her and exposed himself to her and Elezovic's claims that Bennett assaulted her, certainly qualify as assaultive behavior.
-See, e.g., Radtke, supra at 395, 501 N.W.2d 155 (sexual assault can be sexual harassment that creates a hostile work environment).
+As stated by plaintiff‘s counsel during oral argument, Bennett‘s conduct, while indeed sexual harassment, was also “classic assault and battery, [a] common law tort.”
+Plaintiff‘s complaint also alleged that Bennett posed a “known danger to women” and “sexually assaulted” plaintiff.
+Plaintiff‘s claim that Bennett grabbed her and tried to put his tongue in her mouth, as well as Maldonado‘s claims that Bennett assaulted her and exposed himself to her and Elezovic‘s claims that Bennett assaulted her, certainly qualify as assaultive behavior.
+See, e.g., Radtke, supra at 395 (sexual assault can be sexual harassment that creates a hostile work environment).

-Plaintiff has presented sufficient evidence that defendant was aware of Bennett's propensity to sexually harass and assault women and that defendant negligently retained Bennett in light of this information.
-See Hersh v.
-Kentfield Builders, Inc., 385 Mich.
-410, 412, 415, 189 N.W.2d 286 (1971).
+Plaintiff has presented sufficient evidence that defendant was aware of Bennett‘s propensity to sexually harass and assault women and that defendant negligently retained Bennett in light of this information.
+See Hersh v Kentfield Builders, Inc, 385 Mich 410, 412, 415; 189 NW2d 286 (1971).
 Accordingly, I believe that plaintiff can present a claim for common-law negligent retention to a jury, and the jury should decide whether defendant acted reasonably.

 IV.
 CONCLUSION